-The Bank performed its annual risk assessment, which was tabled and discussed by its Board of Directors at its meeting of December 2020, in addition to regular risk reports tabled four times a year at the meetings of the Board of Directors (and once a month at the meetings of the Executive Committee).
-At EFG International level, risk reports and other risk assessments are tabled at the meetings of the Risk Committee of the Board of Directors, which take place at least four times a year, including in 2020.
+In addition to the various risk reports which are tabled at the regular quarterly meetings of the Board of Directors (and the monthly meetings of the Executive Committee), the Bank performs an annual assessment of financial and operational risks (including compliance risk), which were approved by its Board of Directors in March 2022.
+At EFG International level, risk reports and other risk assessments are tabled at the meetings of the Risk Committee of the Board of Directors, which take place at least four times a year, including in 2021.